 Mix chocolate chips with a teaspoon of flour, then fold into the mixture.

-Divide the mixture evenly into the muffin tin, then bake for 15 minutes or until muffins are golden and a skewer comes out clean.
+Bake for 15 minutes or until muffins are golden and a skewer comes out clean.

 Leave to cool in the pan for 5 minutes, then move to a wire rack to cool completely.